-Notes: You are in the present when you recognize and observe what’s happening in your mind from this perspective.
+Notes: You are present when you recognize and observe what’s happening in your mind from this perspective.

 5. Live in the present

 - Make it your practice to withdraw from the past and the future whenever needed.
 Start noticing your mind’s tendency to pull you away and become conscious of it.
-Now, instead, as you decide, identify from the mind, the thoughts lose their significance.
+Instead, as you decide to identify from the mind, the thoughts lose their significance.

 Notes: You can and should identify parts of your life that need improvement and set goals for yourself.
 But learning to be present will help you achieve those goals.
 So instead of focusing on the hundred possible things, focus on the one thing.

 Future imaginings are a distraction from the present without helping you get anywhere.
-The only thing real in your adventure, progression, self-development is what you are doing right now.
+What you are doing is the only thing real in your adventure, progression, and self-development right now.
 Surrender to the reality of each moment.
 So you may as well work with it.
 If you find the now intolerable, you can remove yourself from the situation, change it or accept it.

 If your current path is not joyful, turn around and take a different path.
 Beware of a destructive city of the unobserved mind.
 Don’t let yourself succumb to compulsive negative thoughts.
 Know when they are harming you and shift your consciousness to the present.
 Because tomorrow never terms.
 That is only for now.

 Download: The power of now lessons pdf